Posted in Marketing and Strategy Terms, Total Reads: 16209

 Definition: Cost-based Pricing

 Cost based pricing is one the method of determining the selling price of a product by the company, wherein the price of a product is determined by adding a profit element (percentage) in addition to the cost of making the product.
 It uses manufacturing costs of the product as its basis for coming to the final selling price of the product.
-Either a fixed amount or a percentage of the total product manufacturing cost is added as profit to the cost of the product to arrive at its selling price.
+In Cost Based Pricing, either a fixed amount or a percentage of the total product manufacturing cost is added as profit to the cost of the product to arrive at its selling price.

 The floor and the ceiling prices are determined as shown above.
 These are the minimum and maximum prices that a seller will demand from the buyer for a specific product or service.
 They serve as the available price range.
 Depending on the company and market situation, the price is then determined.